ASaiM/documentation/framework/index.rst

 5. Taxonomic analysis
 6. Comparative analysis

-To achieve these tasks, :ref:`ASaiM framework <framework>` provides a Galaxy environment to help analyses of gut microbiota data with selected tools, databases and workflows.
+To achieve these tasks, :ref:`ASaiM framework <framework>` provides a Galaxy environment to help analyses of microbiota data with selected tools, databases and workflows.

 This framework is developed to be:

       - easy to use for all from beginners to expert.
 Check by yourself :ref:`how to construct and execute a workflow <framework-workflow>` or follow the :ref:`tutorial <framework-tutorial>` with available toy dataset
       - adjustable with numerous proposed tools, databases, workflows.
 Check out all the available :ref:`tools <framework-tools>`, :ref:`databases <framework-databases>` and :ref:`workflows <framework-workflow>`.

 .. toctree::